Skip to content

 The shape of the day depends on whether anything is alarming.
 Most days: nothing.

-The penalty bucket field on Profile is the lever for cost analysis.
-Penalties are quantised to powers of 2 from $0.50 to $8.4M, so the cardinality is bounded and aggregations are stable.
-Useful queries:
+The penalty bucket field on Profile is the cost-policy lever.
+Penalties are quantised to powers of 2 from $0.50 up to $8,388,608 (2²³), plus a pinned bucket, so cardinality is bounded and aggregations are stable.

 bigfleet_shard_inventory_machines{state="Configured"}